amirjalali65/amirjalali65.github.io/index.md

 During my doctoral research, I was conducting research with a focus on the Post-Quantum Isogeny-based Cryptography at the [Institute for Sensing and Embedded Network Systems Engineering (ISENSE)](http://isense.fau.edu/).  <br>
 During summer 2017-2018, I was working as a Research Intern with [Cryptography Research Group](https://www.microsoft.com/en-us/research/group/cryptography-research/) at Microsoft Research, under the supervison of [Kristin Lauter](https://www.microsoft.com/en-us/research/people/klauter/) and [Kim Laine](https://www.microsoft.com/en-us/research/people/kilai/).  <br>
 In summer 2018-2019, I did an internship as a Security Software Engineer with Security Group at LinkedIn Corporation under supervision of Neil Davenport and Tushar Dalvi.<br>
 I am also a member of the [Supersingular Isogeny Key Encapsulation (SIKE)](https://www.microsoft.com/en-us/research/project/sike/) team.
 SIKE mechanism is one of the promising quantum resistant candidates for the quantum era.
 The proposal is publicly available at [NIST's Post-Quantum Standardization Submissions](https://csrc.nist.gov/projects/post-quantum-cryptography/round-1-submissions).      <br>
+Currently, I am a Software Engineer with the Information Security Group at LinkedIn, working on a variety of security software implementations.
 * * *

 # [](#header-1)Employment

+* Software Engineer - **LinkedIn Corporation**, Sunnyvale, CA. (February 2019 - present)
 * Security Software Engineer Intern - **LinkedIn Corporation**, Sunnyvale, CA. (Summer 2018)
 * Research Intern, **Microsoft Research**, Redmond, WA.
 (Summer 2017)

 * * *

 # [](#header-1)Publications